Roman Wilson

-Roman Jeffrey Wilson (born June 19, 2001) is an American football wide receiver for the Michigan Wolverines.
-He has played for Michigan since 2020.
+Roman Jeffrey Wilson (born June 19, 2001) is an American professional football wide receiver for the Pittsburgh Steelers of the National Football League (NFL).
+He played college football for the Michigan Wolverines, winning three consecutive Big Ten Conference titles and a national championship in 2023.
+Wilson was named an All-Big Ten selection.
+He was selected by the Steelers in the third round of the 2024 NFL draft.

-Early years and high school career
+Early life

-Wilson was born in 2001 in Kihei, Hawaii.
-He grew up in Hawaii and attended Saint Louis School in Honolulu.
-During his time at Saint Louis, Wilson helped the team to a 38-game winning streak.
-As a senior in 2019, he caught 61 passes for 1,025 yards.
-In the 2019 state championship game, he caught eight passes for 171 yards.
+Wilson was born on June 19, 2001, in Kihei, Hawaii, later attending Saint Louis School in Honolulu.
+During his time at Saint Louis, Wilson helped the football team to a 38-game winning streak, winning four consecutive state championships.

+As a senior in 2019, he caught 61 passes for 1,025 yards and 11 touchdowns.
+In the 2019 state championship game, he caught eight passes for 171 yards, with an 86-yard touchdown.

+Wilson attended Nike's The Opening regional camp in 2019, where he won the ‘Fastest Man’ race, running the 40-yard dash is 4.37 seconds.
+Wilson was rated as a four star recruit, and the third best player from Hawaii.

 College career

-Wilson was rated as a four-star recruit.
-In July 2019, he committed to play college football for the University of Michigan.

-As a freshman in the COVID-shortened 2020 season, Wilson appeared in all six games and caught nine passes for 122 yards.
+Wilson committed to play college football for the University of Michigan in July 2019.
+As a freshman, in the COVID-shortened 2020 season, Wilson appeared in all six games.
+He caught 9 passes for 122 yards and his first career touchdown, a 13-yard grab from Joe Milton, against Indiana on November 7, 2020.

 As a sophomore in 2021, he appeared in all 13 games and caught 25 passes for 420 yards and two touchdowns.
-He also rushed for 59 yards in 2021 on three carries.
+He also rushed for 59 yards on three carries.

 In the 2022 season opener against Colorado State, Wilson caught a bubble screen pass and ran for a 61-yard touchdown.
 In week two, the Honolulu native faced his hometown team, Hawaii.
 In the first quarter, he scored two touchdowns on a 42-yard touchdown pass from J. J. McCarthy and a 21-yard run.
-During the 2022 regular season, he caught 20 passes for 272 yards and three touchdowns.
+As a junior, in 2022, he caught 25 passes for 376 yards and four touchdowns.
+He also rushed for two touchdowns.